Pukabyte/Real-Debrid-Scripts/README.md

-Scripts I use to help maintain symlinks with Real-debrid
+Scripts I use to help maintain symlinks with Real-debrid and organise my library.

 # Discard
 Created by @west